robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-3sat.md

 ## Q2: How do you reduce 3-SAT to Vertex Cover?

+**Answer:** Use complement relationship with Independent Set.

+**Key Insight:**
+- S is an independent set ↔ V \ S is a vertex cover
+- Independent set of size k ↔ Vertex cover of size |V| - k
+- Can reduce via Independent Set reduction

+**Hint:** After reducing 3-SAT to Independent Set, use the complement set relationship.
+This is a simple transformation that doesn't require redesigning gadgets.

 ### 1. NP-Completeness Proof of Vertex Cover: Solution Validation

 **Vertex Cover Problem:**